cyl0424/pintOS/README.md

 }
 ```
 > **Create a function 'save_mintick()'** <br>
-> - save_mintick(int64_t) : if the currently being traversaled thread 't's 'wakeup_tick' is smaller than the current 'next_tick_to_wakeup', update it to be the former value so that it can have the minimum value of local ticks of threads in 'sleep_list' have
+> - void save_mintick(int64_t) : if the currently being traversaled thread 't's 'wakeup_tick' is smaller than the current 'next_tick_to_wakeup', update it to be the former value so that it can have the minimum value of local ticks of threads in 'sleep_list' have

 <br>